How does it work when Airbnb confirms your identity?

-It needs to be an official government-issued ID—not an ID for a school, library, gym, etc.—that also includes a photo of you.
+Your ID needs to be an official government-issued ID (not an ID for a school, library, gym, etc.) that includes a photo of you.

-If you add a driver’s license, you’ll be asked for two photos: one of the front and one of the back.
+If you add a driver licence, you’ll be asked for two photos—one of the front of the licence and one of the back.

 If you add a passport, make sure the photo includes the numbers located at the bottom of the page with your picture.